How to License Photos for Print.

 • Not sell or transfer the photo to any other Web site or commercial organization or product.

-• Credit the photographer & TravelPhotoBase.com in legible type, if this payment option is selected.
+• Credit the photographer & TravelPhotoBase.com in legible type.

-• Pay for each photo you order within the agreed time-frame in order to maintain your license.
+• Use each licensed photo within the agreed time-frame in order to maintain your license.

-How to specify photos you want to order.
+How to specify photos you want to license.

 • Please copy & paste the Image Ref: line found under each enlarged photo